-We recently received approval from the FDA for RELYVRIO for the treatment of ALS in adults and marketing authorization with conditions from Health Canada for ALBRIOZA for the treatment of ALS and we have a MAA pending before the EMA for AMX0035.
+We recently received approval from the FDA for RELYVRIO for the treatment of ALS in adults and marketing authorization with conditions from Health Canada for ALBRIOZA for the treatment of ALS and following our request for a formal re-examination in July 2023, CHMP is re-examining its initial opinion on the current application for conditional marketing authorisation for ALBRIOZA for the treatment of ALS in the EU.
 Accordingly, we are investing the majority of our efforts and financial resources in the further development and commercialization of our product candidate, AMX0035, for the treatment of ALS and other diseases.
 Successful continued development and additional regulatory approvals of AMX0035 for our initial and potential additional indications is critical to the future success of our business.
-We will need to have sufficient funds for, and successfully enroll and complete, our clinical development of AMX0035 for the treatment of ALS, AD and other indications.
+We will need to have sufficient funds for, and successfully enroll and complete, our clinical development of AMX0035 for the treatment of ALS, AD, Wolfram Syndrome, PSP and other indications.
 The future regulatory and commercial success of AMX0035 or any future product candidates are subject to a number of risks, including the following:

-- successful completion of preclinical studies and clinical trials; - successful patient enrollment in clinical trials; - successful data from our preclinical studies and clinical trials that supports an acceptable risk-benefit profile of AMX0035 or any future product candidates in the intended populations; - satisfaction of applicable regulatory requirements, including to satisfy applicable rules governing fixed dose combination products; - the interpretation of our preclinical and clinical data by regulatory authorities to support marketing approvals; - potential unforeseen safety issues or adverse side effects; - receipt and maintenance of marketing approvals from applicable regulatory authorities, including with any expected NCE and new clinical investigation data exclusivity and orphan drug market exclusivity; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for AMX0035 or any future product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of AMX0035 or any future product candidates; - entry into collaborations to further the development of AMX0035 or any future product candidates;
+- successful completion of preclinical studies and clinical trials; - successful patient enrollment in clinical trials;

-- establishing sales, marketing and distribution capabilities and launching commercial sales of our products, including of RELYVRIO in the U.S., ALBRIOZA in Canada and AMX0035, if and when approved in other jurisdictions, whether alone or in collaboration with others; - successfully launching and conducting commercial sales of RELYVRIO in the U.S., ALBRIOZA in Canada and AMX0035 or any future product candidates, if and when approved in other jurisdictions; - acceptance of AMX0035, or any other products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of the products following approval; - effectively competing with other therapies; - ensuring that we promote and distribute our products consistent with all applicable healthcare laws; and - enforcing and defending intellectual property rights and claims.
+- successful data from our preclinical studies and clinical trials that supports an acceptable risk-benefit profile of AMX0035 or any future product candidates in the intended populations; - satisfaction of applicable regulatory requirements, including to satisfy applicable rules governing fixed dose combination products; - · the interpretation of our preclinical and clinical data by regulatory authorities to support marketing approvals; - potential unforeseen safety issues or adverse side effects; - receipt and maintenance of marketing approvals from applicable regulatory authorities, including with any expected NCE and new clinical investigation data exclusivity and orphan drug market exclusivity; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for AMX0035 or any future product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of AMX0035 or any future product candidates; - entry into collaborations to further the development of AMX0035 or any future product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, including of RELYVRIO in the U.S., ALBRIOZA in Canada and AMX0035, if and when approved in other jurisdictions, whether alone or in collaboration with others; - successfully launching and conducting commercial sales of RELYVRIO in the U.S., ALBRIOZA in Canada and AMX0035 or any future product candidates, if and when approved in other jurisdictions; - acceptance of AMX0035, or any other products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of the products following approval; - effectively competing with other therapies; - ensuring that we promote and distribute our products consistent with all applicable healthcare laws; and - enforcing and defending intellectual property rights and claims.